chimera-linux/cports/Usage.md

 * `commit` Commit a given template or templates.
 Currently, only individual templates are supported, and one commit will be generated for each.
 Any optional arguments after `--` will be passed to `git commit` directly.
+  Passing `all` will try to generate commits for all changed or new templates.
+  Not passing anything will print the current status.
 * `cycle-check` Scan all templates or a single template for build-time dependency cycles.
 Only one cycle at a time is printed.
 The goal is to keep the tree free of cycles at all times.
 Therefore, if you encounter